-- 1) A leading service provider in MSW management sector with end-to-end capabilities. - 2) Strong track record of project execution - 3) De-risked business model with diverse portfolio of projects - 4) Access to technology backed vehicles and equipment enables us to manage our operations efficiently - 5) Experienced Promoters and Management Team with Strong Domain Expertise
+- 1) A leading service provider in MSW management sector with end-to-end capabilities. - 2) Long term contracts with municipalities and Government agencies. - 3) Strong track record of project execution - 4) De-risked business model with diverse portfolio of projects - 5) Strong base of modern and well-maintained fleet of vehicles and equipment - 6) Experienced Promoters and Management Team with Strong Domain Expertise

-For further details, see "Our Business - Our Strengths" beginning on page 114.
+For further details, see "Our Business - Our Strengths" beginning on page 108.